tSigler2/squirrelypop/README.md

 Sound Designers: Alireza Esna-Ashari, Sohum Honavar, Thomas Vu

-Voice Actors: Laura Baptie, Nicholar Greene, Sam Soard, Ella Ortega, Carome Taylor, Kilee Turner, Thomas Vu, Howard Wood
+Voice Actors: Laura Baptie, Nicholas Greene, Sam Soard, Ella Ortega, Carome Taylor, Kilee Turner, Thomas Vu, Howard Wood

 This is a redesign of our game created for Global Game Jam.
 The result at 48 hours can be found at tSigler2/ggjGame.